Hantaviruses are spread through contact with infected rodents or their droppings.

 Blood tests to identify the virus can confirm the diagnosis.

 Doctors do other blood tests to evaluate the function of the kidneys and other organs.
-If the cardiopulmonary syndrome is suspected, a chest x-ray may be done.
-Echocardiography (ultrasonography of the heart) is usually done to exclude other causes of fluid around the lungs.
+If the pulmonary syndrome is suspected, a chest x-ray may be done.
+Echocardiography (ultrasound of the heart) is usually done to exclude other cardiac causes of fluid around the lungs.

 Treatment of Hantavirus Infection

-• For the cardiopulmonary syndrome, oxygen and medications to stabilize blood pressure
+For the pulmonary syndrome, oxygen and medications to stabilize blood pressure

 Treatment of hantavirus infection is mostly supportive.